Visit our pricing page for more information.

 A string identifier, typically numeric or alphanumeric, assigned to a person

 Step 6: How to update your current Asana - Okta integration

-If you’re currently using the Asana - Okta integration, please use the following steps in order to enable/access the latest updates.
+If you’re currently using the Asana - Okta integration, please use the following steps to enable/access the latest updates.

 - Click Edit

-When deprovisioning a user from Asana within Okta, the user will also be removed from the Asana organization.
+- When deprovisioning a user from Asana within Okta, the user will be deleted within Asana (same behavior as if the account were removed within the Asana UI).
 Please exercise caution when deactivating users.

-When creating or updating users, the users must have email addresses that correspond with the Asana organization.
+- When creating or updating users, the users must have emails which match the domain of the organization in Asana (e.g. you can only provision users with an @asana.com email domain to the asana.com Asana organization).
 Organization guests will continue to be provisioned and deprovisioned, and managed within the admin console's Members tab only.

 Learn how to configure SCIM provisioning using OneLogin here.

 To enable SCIM functionality with non-natively integrated IdPs please check the necessary accepted attributes here.